"Write What You..."

 Do you have a story need?
 Maybe I'm the freelance writer that can help you fill it.
 Just Ask--E-mail Me Now.

 Does your company or client have a need for Web or newsletter content?
 Advertising copy?
-A business, marketing, or Web-marketing plan?
+Help with a business, marketing, or Internet Marketing plan?
 It doesn't matter whether you are:

 If you want to put together a successful business plan to guide and grow your effort into a successful business, I Can Help--E-mail Me Now.

-Does your nonprofit need some content for your newsletter?
-I write articles on a number of topics relevant to nonprofits.
+Does your NPO need some content for your newsletter?
+I write articles on a number of topics relevant to not-for-profits.
 Management issues, disability issues, and fund development, to name a few.
 Just Ask--E-mail Me Now.

 Otherwise, feel free to browse through the site at your leisure.
 Here are some recommendations: